ReScience/articles/README.md

 - The article metadata file (`metadata.yaml`) from the author's repository.
 At this time the metadata file should **will be missing** the article DOI, number and URL.
 This is expected and something you will fix over the coming steps.
 - The final article itself (`article.pdf`)

 Have these two files ready before cloning this repository.
+This would also be a good time to ask reviewers to share their [ORCIDs](https://orcid.org/) for the metadata.
+You can do this in the review issue.

 ### Publishing the article